nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

     * K Nearest Neighbour : The objective is to find K nearest examples in the data where the value in the relevant feature is not absent and then substitute the value of the feature that occurs most frequently in the group.
     * Missing Value Prediction : Using a machine learning module to determine the final imputation value for charactersitic based on other features.
 The model is trained using the values in the remaining columns, and the rows in feature without missing values.
     * Most Frequent Value : In this method the most frequent column is used to replace the missing values.
+*Challenges in Data Imputation Techniques :Missing Data Mechanism: Understanding the missing data mechanism is crucial.
+Is the data missing completely at random (MCAR), missing at random (MAR), or not missing at random (NMAR)?
+The mechanism can affect the choice of imputation method.
+* Bias: Imputing missing values can introduce bias if not done carefully.
+The imputed values should resemble the true underlying distribution as closely as possible to avoid distorting the data.
+* Imputation Quality Assessment: It's important to assess the quality of imputed values.
+Some metrics, like root mean squared error (RMSE) or mean absolute error (MAE), can be used to evaluate imputation performance.
+* Handling Categorical Data: Imputing categorical data can be tricky.
+Techniques like using the mode or more advanced approaches like random forest imputation can be employed.
+* Time-Series Data: For time-series data, imputation methods need to account for temporal dependencies.
+Techniques like forward fill, backward fill, or interpolation with consideration of time can be useful.
+* Data Scale: Scaling issues can arise in imputation.
+For example, imputing missing values for variables with different scales (e.g., age and salary) may require normalization or standardization.
 * Data types : Understanding the nature of your data is pivotal.
   - There are several reasons why understanding the nature of data is important as its the first step in any data analysis-
     1. Data Cleaning: Data in the real world is often messy and inconsistent.
 Understanding your data can help you identify errors or anomalies that need to be addressed before analysis. ex- if certain columns need to contain a specifc data type such as Int but you see some string values, this would indicate a problem.